openintegrationhub/Data-and-Domain-Models/evaluations/MasterDataModelAdresses.md

 User story: As a user I want to assign a person to different organisations with different contact data to see different roles of the same person.

-## USE CASE - Person to Organization Relations
+Label        | USE CASE - Person to Organization Relations
+------------ | -------------
 Actor: | User
------------- | -------------
 Summary: | Describes the relation between organizations and persons.
 Trigger: | A user wants to assign persons to organizations.
 Preconditions: | nd
 Main Success Scenario: | Assignment took place
 Failure Scenario: | Assignment not possible

-### Basic Workflow
-1 Define person
-2 Define organization
-3 Assign person to organization relation
+Basic Workflow: | 1 Define person 2 Define organization 3 Assign person to organization relation

 ### Alternative Workflow